SheaButta/PyBer_Analysis/README.md

 	2. Review the average salary for "Urban" areas to determine if a fare increase is possible.

 	3. Review the weeks where "Rural" area fares are the least.
-This may indicate holiday weeks and you may want to increase the fare on specific days.
+This may indicate holiday weeks in which you may want to increase the fare on specific days.